 Graduate Education Innovation Fund

-The Vice-Provost, Graduate Research and Education, and Dean, School of Graduate Studies (SGS) introduces a new fund to support teaching innovation for graduate education.
-This fund will contribute to the mission of SGS, namely to foster excellence in graduate education by supporting and promoting outstanding graduate learning and research in an environment that encourages an exceptional student experience.
-The purpose of this fund, entitled the Graduate Education Innovation Fund, is to enrich the learning experience of graduate students in research-based and professional degree programmes, by supporting projects within and across academic divisions and units, that create positive, innovative changes in the design and delivery of graduate education at the University of Toronto.
+The Graduate Education Innovation Fund (GEIF) contributes to the mission of School of Graduate Studies, by fostering excellence in graduate education, including an exceptional student experience.
+The purpose the GEIF is to enrich the learning experience of graduate students in both our research-based and professional degree programmes, by supporting projects within and across academic divisions and units, that create positive, innovative changes in the design and delivery of graduate education at the University of Toronto.

-This is a three-year pilot project beginning Fall 2021, after which a review process will ensue, to ensure the initiative meets its goals.
+This three-year pilot project was launched in Fall 2021.
+A review process will ensue to ensure that the initiative meets its goals.
 Read about the winning proposals from Fall 2021.

-GEIF is a grant for curricular, teaching, and mentorship innovation; it is not a research grant.
+The GEIF is a grant for curricular, teaching, and professional development innovation; it is not a research grant.
 While a research component to a project may be appropriate, the sole purpose of a proposal should not be the production and dissemination of new research.
-The fund is for ‘creating’ something innovative that enhances the teaching and mentoring capabilities of the University.
+The fund is for ‘creating’ something innovative that enhances the education, teaching, and curricular capabilities of the University.

 If a component of a project proposal involves the production of new research through the engagement of human participants, please ensure that Research Services has been consulted for ethics guidance.

 University of Toronto faculty members with continuing appointments are eligible to apply (i.e., assistant professor, associate professor, and professor for both the tenure and teaching streams; part-time assistant, associate, and professor that have undergone continuing review).
 Typically, applicants will hold Graduate Faculty Membership with SGS.
 Collaborators can include librarians, graduate students, post-doctoral fellows etc., as appropriate to the project.

 The adjudication committee will consist of: